A02l01/INFEST/TUTORIAL.md

 We don't yet have a perfect solution.
 The linear method has been used in the lab for some time.
 The spline method was developed by Darcy as an attempt to determine the best slope automatically.

+### Challenge

+Try running the tutorial again but using the `marca` dataset.
+You'll see that the different colour balance and very narrow leaves makes this dataset much more difficult to get good results for.

+- What happens if you don't provide the layout file to `infest-norm`?
+- What happens if you use a different `infest --masktype` values (e.g. `none`)?